 How often do you consider that all success is successful adaptation?

-How often do you adapt to succeed?
+How often do you disrupt yourself?